alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 Building Groups
 ---------------

 You can organize Buildings into Groups.
-Users can then filter the list of buildings that they are analyzing down to a particular Building Group.
-A Building Group could represent a geographical region or a group of building that are the responsibility of a particular staff member.
+Users can filter the list of buildings that they are analyzing down to a particular Building Group.
+A Building Group could represent a geographical region or a group of buildings that are the responsibility of a particular staff member.
 There are no restrictions on the meaning of each Building Group, and any one Building can be a member of multiple different groups.